This page is related to new SmartBear ID-based licenses that we’ve introduced in TestComplete 14.9.

 TestComplete will show a dialog box asking you to specify the email and password of your SmartBear account.
 Enter them:

-TestComplete will check if your SmartBear account has a license assigned it.
+TestComplete will check if your SmartBear account has a license assigned to it.
 Further actions depend on whether you have a license or not.

 TestComplete will remember your credentials, so you don’t need to enter them every time you start the product.